papicella/riff-function-boot-rest/README.md

 ## Steps

-1. Ensure you have installed riff.
+1. Ensure you have installed riff on your machine in this case my laptop.
 Use the guide below to get started with riff

 https://projectriff.io/docs/v0.5/getting-started